Haufe-Lexware/Haufe-Lexware.github.io/_posts/2017-11-08-intro-redux.md

 ---
 layout: post
-title: Redux intro.
-Redux with React
+title: Introduction to React with Redux and Redux Thunk
 subtitle: How to fetch data from an API
 category: dev
 tags: [development, frontend, howto]